ryyanpark/My-Data-Projects/README.md

-# Data helps the world run more efficiently!
+# Data makes the world go round more efficiently!

 My projects using SQL, Tableau, and Python